Research and teaching centre

 Locating nanoparticle aggregates in complex matrices

 Ex.
 Detection ex-vivo and location of nanomaterials (CeO2-NMs) in mouse lungs.
-The correlative and multi-scale approach used (coupling micro-CT, nano-CT, micro-XRF, XAS and histological observations) allows the visualization of the bio-distribution of CeO2NMs at the whole-lobe level and at the cellular level, i.e. in macrophages.
+The correlative, multi-scale approach used (combining micro-CT, nano-CT, micro-XRF, XAS and histological observations) enabled us to visualise the bio-distribution of CeO2-NMs at the scale of an entire lobe and at the cellular level, i.e. in macrophages.

 Chaurand et al, Scientific Reports, 2018.
 Multi-scale X-ray computed tomography to detect and localize metal-based nanomaterials in lung tissues of in vivo exposed mice.

 Ex.
-Localisation of gold nanoparticles (Au-NPs, 12 nm) at the root apex ofArabidopsis Thaliana.
-The coupling of 2D imaging (dark field microscopy combined with hyperspectral, DF-HSI) and 3D imaging (X-ray nano-tomography) improves our ability to detect and visualise nanoparticles in plant tissues, down to the cellular level.
+Localisation of gold nanoparticles (Au-NPs, 12 nm) at the apex ofArabidopsis Thaliana.
+The combination of 2D imaging (dark-field microscopy combined with hyperspectral, DF-HSI) and 3D imaging (X-ray nano-tomography) is improving our ability to detect and visualise nanoparticles in plant tissues, right down to the cellular level.
 The processes that control the uptake and distribution of Au-NPs in plant tissues can be identified (e.g. accumulation of mucilage that traps Au-NPs).

 Avellan et al, Environmental Science and Technology, 2017.
 Nanoparticle Uptake in Plants: Gold Nanomaterial Localized in Roots of Arabidopsis thaliana by X-ray Computed Nanotomography and Hyperspectral Imaging.

-e.g. Determination of the accumulation, localisation and speciation of silver nanoparticles (Ag-NPs) in earthworms after the use of nanopesticides.
-The correlative approach used makes it possible to evaluate the accumulation capacities and mechanisms physiological factors involved in detoxification in Ag.
+E.g. Determination of the accumulation, localisation and speciation of silver nanoparticles (Ag-NPs) in earthworms following the use of nanopesticides.
+The correlative approach used to assess accumulation capacities and mechanisms physiological factors involved in detoxification in Ag.

 Courtois et al, Environmental Science and Pollution Research, 2020.
 Accumulation, speciation and localization of silver nanoparticles in the earthworm Eisenia fetida.